 - If your net gains in a tax year exceed both your annual exempt amount and any carried forward losses you have available, the excess is added to your income.
-For gains realised after 29 October 2024, CGT is charged at 18% where gains fall below the higher rate band and 24% otherwise.
+CGT is charged at 18% where gains fall below the higher rate band and 24% otherwise.
 The upper CGT rate is thus comfortably below higher or additional rate income tax. - Any potential CGT liability on unrealised gains is usually extinguished on death. - CGT is normally payable by 31 January in the tax year after the gain is realised, e.g. 31 January 2027 for gains realised in 2025/26.